Ivo-Balbaert/The_Way_to_Jai/5_Constants_variables_types_and_operations/5_Constants, variables, types and operations.md

 >  ::	defines a constant
 >  :=	defines a variable

-## 5.4 - Errors when defining variables:
+## 5.4 - Errors when defining variables
 Starting in line (3), we see some of the errors that can occur when defining a variable incorrectly:

 1] When a variable hasn't been given a type: